advancedresearch/advancedresearch.github.io/psg/psg-research.md

 Notice that 2), the prime `p` does not need to be fixed for all `a, b` by the PSG conjecture.
 There could be a finite number of solutions for any `p`, yet together they make up an infinite set.

+### Progress done by the Polymath group

+In August 2014, the Polymath group, seeking the proof of the twin prime conjecture, showed that if the generalized Elliott–Halberstam conjecture is proven, one can show the existence of infinitely many pairs of consecutive primes that differ by at most 6 and as such they are either twin, cousin or sexy primes.

+- Twin: `a + 2 = b`
+- Cousin: `a + 4 = a + 2*2 = b`
+- Sexy: `a + 6 = a + 2*3 = b`

+This results means that at least one of these sets are infinite and therefore either the twin prime conjective holds or the couple prime conjecture `a + 2*p = b` holds (since `2` and `3` are primes), but only in the context where the Elliott–Halberstam conjecture holds.

+This is stronger than what is implied by PSG, but weaker than what is implied by Polignac's conjecture.